commeta/CacheMinifyLastModifiedAndWebp/README.md

 After installation use System settings lastmodified namespace to set preferable settings values.

 Added minification of HTML code, and replacement of images with webp.
+You can use the plugin to convert images https://github.com/commeta/modxWebpConverter

 ### Available system settings (namespace lastmodified):